The 10 worst foods for heart health

 Ice cream

-I have a good friend who considers a pint of Ben & Jerry’s to be a single serving.
-He eats it right out of the container and finishes it in one sitting.
-Fortunately for him, he’s a competitive cyclist and burns up a lot of calories, because otherwise he’d be the size of a house.
-But even though he can stomach the calories, the other ingredients might be challenging his heart.
+You may have a patient who considers a pint of Ben & Jerry’s to be a single serving.
+Even if the patient is, for example, a competitive cyclist burning thousands of calories on the track, the other ingredients might be challenging their heart.

 Ice cream, of course, is full of fat and sugar.
 Even a normal serving (not a whole pint) pushes the limits of your daily intake of these ingredients.
 For example, one serving of Ben & Jerry’s Chocolate Chip Cookie Dough (their flagship flavor) has 20 g of fat, including 12 g of saturated fat (60% of the daily value).
 It also has 33 g of sugar, which includes 28 g of added sugar (56% of the daily value).